With large amounts of money spent on customer support, companies miss numerous benefits of virtual assistants.

 In this paragraph, we will consider in details how various businesses use virtual assistants for improving their marketing strategy.

 Solving technical problems

 When consumers use specific software to optimize their expenses like Expensify, they may face the situation when they don’t have access to the desktop solution.

-Such cases are sometimes accompanied by the urgent need for access to this solution or even company representative’s assistance.
+Such cases are sometimes accompanied by the urgent need for access to this solution or even a company representative’s assistance.
 Thus, users can find themselves in a face-to-face situation with some huge trouble.

 That’s why Expensify created a chatbot called Concierge to provide users with efficient assistance in certain technical issues, such as a lost connection between the software and the user’s credit card.